FNNDSC/pfdcm/README.md

 #### Orthanc quirks

 If you are using Orthanc, it is possible to perform an open ended interaction on **all** the images in the database.
-This is not *NOT* recommended for obvious reasons on production systems!
+This is *NOT* recommended for obvious reasons on production systems!
 Still, to get a list of _everything_ in an Orthanc PACS server, do

 ```bash
 ./pfdcm.sh -u --query -T csv -K "" -- ":all"